 8) Who cleans the cottage?

 Upon departure, please ensure that the property is left in the condition you found it.
 This is the renter’s responsibility.
 Since you are expected to leave the cottage in good shape – and the cottages are rented clean – this means that you and/or your party must clean the cottage prior to your departure.
 Cleaning supplies and a cleaning checklist are provided.
 The cottage checkers will put the finishing touches on our guests’ efforts to ensure that everything is ready for the next guests.

-Garbage left behind is a security deposit issue.
+Garbage left behind is subject to additional charges.
 Detailed instructions are included in the Cottage Manual as to the disposal of garbage.
 Never leave food or garbage outside and avoid feeding the wildlife.
 Even a dirty BBQ grill can attract unwanted guests, such as bears.